 When a suicide occurs in a car with the use of a firearm or knife, the death scene will be contaminated by blood, bodily fluids, and other biological materials.
 Suicide by one of these means can result in a tremendous amount of blood in a vehicle.
 Even in the absence of dangerous pathogens in a particular individual’s blood, the need for professional cleanup is manifest due to the extent of damage and fluid contamination that is likely to occur.

-With this noted, when blood or other bodily fluids contaminate a death scene like that associated with a suicide, health and safety demands that precautions be taken to protect against the potential risk of exposure to dangerous pathogens.
-Because it is impossible to absolutely discern that no hazardous pathogens are present in blood or other bodily fluids when a car cleanup is necessary, a car owner needs to err on the side of caution.
+With this noted, when blood or other bodily fluids contaminate a death scene like that associated with a suicide, health and safety demand that precautions be taken to protect against the potential risk of exposure to dangerous pathogens.
+Because it is impossible to absolutely discern that no hazardous pathogens are present in the blood or other bodily fluids when a car cleanup is necessary, a car owner needs to err on the side of caution.
 The cleanup or remediation needs to be undertaken using biohazard car cleanup safety protocols.
 This includes the use of personal protective equipment that includes:

 - Mask or respirator